 Also known as “Fool’s Funnel,” this small white mushroom grows in grassy areas across Europe and North America.
 The fact that they grow on lawns means that children often encounter these poisonous mushrooms.

 Symptoms of poisoning from the False Champignon include greatly increased salivation and sweating about 15- 30 minutes after eating, followed by severe nausea and diarrhea.
 These mushrooms aren’t usually fatal, but death can occur, so if you believe your child may have eaten one of these mushrooms, seek immediate medical attention.

 On a Final Note

 As you can see, there are many species of common poisonous mushrooms, and this is by no means a complete list.

 As a lover of mushrooms, your life could depend on your knowledge of the diverse species of mushrooms and your ability to differentiate the poisonous mushrooms from the edible ones.
 If you have even the slightest doubt, then for your safety, steer clear of wild mushrooms entirely.

 Mushrooms of the Northeast: A Simple Guide to Common Mushrooms — we live in New England and this is the guidebook that we use.
-Great pictures, and pocket-sized so that I can take it with me on walks.
+Great pictures, and pocket-sized so that we can take it with us on walks.

 The Complete Mushroom Hunter: Illustrated Guide to Foraging, Harvesting and Enjoying Wild Mushrooms — This book is too heavy to bring out onto the field, so on its own is not a good mushroom guide.
 But what is great about this book (aside from the awesome photos) is its instructions on preparing and serving the wild mushrooms you find.
 It’s full of interesting facts and even has instructions on how to grow wild mushrooms.